AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-streams.md

 1. Click the ![More options](images/more-options.png) icon on the menu bar and click **Manage Default Permissions**.
     The `Manage Default Permissions for New Streams` window opens.
 The default permissions for streams created in the selected namespace are configured here.

     **Note:** By default, you must be assigned the Tenant Administrator role to change the default permissions.
 Any changes only affect new streams.
-It does not change the permissions on already existing steams.
+It does not change the permissions on already existing streams.

     When you are done reviewing the permissions, click **Cancel** to continue.